-By serving as an educational and cultural resource, Chellis House aims to provide a forum for the advancement of women’s and gender issues at Middlebury College.
+By serving as an educational and cultural resource, Chellis House aims to provide a forum for the advancement of feminist issues at Middlebury College.

-Organizations that use the space for meetings, workshops and social activities include Queers and Allies (Q&A), Feminist Action at Middlebury (FAM), It Happens Here, Stop Traffic, and the Sister-to-Sister and Brother-to-Brother Programs.
+Various organizations use the space for meetings, workshops, and social activities, among them Feminist Action at Middlebury (FAM), It Happens Here, and the Sister-to-Sister and Brother-to-Brother Programs.

 The Living Room

-The Alison Gwen Fraker Reading Room is located upstairs.
-It holds our collection of resources on gender as well as an archive of feminist activity at Middlebury.
+The Alison Gwen Fraker Reading Room is located directly adjacent to the living room downstairs.
+It holds our collection of books on feminist, sexuality, and gender studies, as well as an archive of feminist activity at Middlebury.

 Our best kept secret is our deck.
 Weather permitting, we gather on the deck to have lunch or relax in the backyard.
 An annual highlight is the Feminists of the Year Award ceremony, which takes place during our lively, artistic “Chell-ebration” after the last day of classes in May.